GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

 - One file per application integration, defining receiver and processor struct(s) as needed for that application including both logging and metrics
 - Validation is performed with struct tags on each config struct (~zero per-type validation code)
 - Config structs have a method to generate OT and fluentbit config from the config struct.
 See details in the Pipelines() method below
-- Each application register its own receiver by specifying the receiver in the init() function of its own file.
+- Each application registers its own receiver by specifying the receiver in the init() function of its own file.
 Adding support for a new application only needs to touch this one new file, unless it needs to add common utils.

 Example code for IIS application